cost6/challenge.swisscyberstorm.com/1-challenges.md

 title: Challenges
 permalink: /challenges/
 ---
 Learn who can participate and how to register and qualify for the Swiss National Cyber Security Team.
-Please spread this information with your friends and fellows.
+Please help spread this information to your interested friends and colleagues.
 <div>
 <img src="/img/switzerland_640.png" class="img-responsive" alt="Switzerland">
 <img src="/img/ico_small_pdf.png" alt="Switzerland"> <a href="/img/Swiss_Challenge.pdf">Switzerland Qualyfing 2015</a>